 - Solitary existence – trading can be a very lonely profession

 - Takes time – like many endeavours, consistently profitable trading takes time.
 I list this as a disadvantage because I believe many newcomers don’t recognise this, nor do they fully appreciate what is required to develop the skills and attributes for successful trading.

 There is one thing you need to be aware of, however.
 Trading has a greater potential for reward than investing but with that extra potential for reward is greater risk.
-Those who trade well have been well educated and prepared.
+Those who trade well have been well educated and prepared, they have found the perfect passive income strategy.
 Very seldom does somebody start trading and make money from day one.
 Often you will hear the saying ‘Only Educated Traders Survive’.

 Having a Trading Plan